-\begin{pro} Every object in $\D{\mathcal A}^{b}$ is a finite direct sum of shifts of invertibles and $\cone(g)$, where $g$ is an epimonomorphism in~${\mathcal A}$. \end{pro} \begin{proof} Let $A\in \D{\mathcal A}^{b}$.
-By \cref{semisimple-hereditary}, the object $A$ is the direct sum of shifts of objects in~$\D{\mathcal A}^{\heartsuit}$.
+where the sums are finite, the $c_{j}$ are invertible in ${\mathcal A}$, and the $g_{i}$ are epimonomorphisms in~${\mathcal A}$. \end{pro} \begin{proof} Let $A\in \D{\mathcal A}^{b}$.
+By \cref{semisimple-hereditary}, the object $A$ is a finite direct sum of shifts of objects in~$\D{\mathcal A}^{\heartsuit}$.
 As discussed above, every object in the heart is represented by a complex as in \cref{left-heart-complex}.
 We then deduce from \cref{field-morphism-characterization} that $f$ is an epimonomorphism $g$ followed by the inclusion of a direct summand, say with direct complement~$c$.
 Thus

 \end{proof}